Empowering the oncology community to improve quality of care and patient outcomes through transformational data analytics.

 We continue to promote and provide for lifelong learning for oncology professionals, and we will always support cancer research.
 But CancerLinQ allows us to build on our global network of oncology expertise so that we can make a tangible difference in the lives of people with cancer.

 CancerLinQ LLC is a subsidiary of the American Society of Clinical Oncology established for the development and operation of the CancerLinQ initiative.
 CancerLinQ is a health information technology platform aimed at enhancing and improving the understanding and treatment of cancer.
-The team is comprised of staff focused solely on CancerLinQ—a team dedicated to using big data to help conquer cancer.
-CancerLinQ LLC has two offices—the main office collocated with ASCO in Alexandria, VA and a second office in San Francisco, CA.
+The team is comprised of staff focused solely on CancerLinQ-a team dedicated to using big data to help conquer cancer.
+CancerLinQ LLC has two offices-the main office collocated with located in ASCO headquarters in Alexandria, VA and a second office in San Francisco, CA.

 Shaping the future of cancer care through data-driven innovation.